 Construction managers, also known as construction project managers, oversee and allocate resources for various construction projects.
-A construction project manager controls the time, cost, and quality of construction projects.
+Construction project manager duties are what guide a project to success.
 Projects can vary from residential, commercial, and industrial buildings to bridges and skyscrapers.
 Construction project managers are a part of the building process from the very beginning, working closely with engineers and architects to develop plans, establish timetables, and determine labor and material costs.
 They also hire and manage subcontractors and employees, gather permits, and make sure everything is up to code.
 The main construction project manager duties are planning, disbursing resources, managing staff, creating benchmarks, managing the budget, and communicating with staff.

 The construction manager needs to ensure that all of the work is done on time and within the projected budget.
 You will also need to be sure that the construction project complies with all current building codes as well as any other legal or regulatory requirements.
 A construction project manager has to plan out every stage of the project.
 This is necessary for completing a project successfully.
 Without this step, there is no direction for a construction project.
 It would be very hard to start a construction project when there is no plan of action.

 Planning a construction project plays a big part in construction project manager duties.
 Without a concrete plan of action that details what needs to be done in each stage of the construction process, workers will be lost and more time will be spent figuring out what needs to be done.
 In any job, having a plan to follow makes everything easier and reduces the amount of time wasted.
 The better a construction manager is at planning what needs to be taken care of, the smoother a construction project will go.

 Every construction project needs materials.
 Without materials, there can be no progress in a project.
 One of the construction project manager duties is to allocate resources and make sure that there are no shortages.
 A construction project manager must understand what materials are needed and has to make sure that there are enough to finish the job.